 Our orthopedic physicians at MedStar Orthopaedic Institute are specialists in elbow care and can help you overcome ulnar nerve problems.
 Whenever possible, our physicians recommend conservative options.
-When necessary, however, MedStar Orthopaedic Institute is home to leaders in advanced elbow surgery.
 Our main goal is to ensure that your individual needs are met throughout your treatment and recovery process.
 To do this, our physicians spend time speaking with you about your options prior to treatment and will collaborate with other MedStar Health specialists that you may need during your recovery.
 We will work with you to develop a tailored treatment plan to get you back to your normal life as soon as possible.

 What is ulnar nerve compression (cubital tunnel syndrome)?

 The ulnar nerve provides strength and sensation to the inside part of the hand.
 It runs along the arm and passes through the inside of the elbow, and it is very vulnerable to stress, trauma, or overuse.
-When the ulnar nerve is compressed, it requires attention from an orthopedic physician who specializes in arm and elbow treatment.
-In some cases, ulnar nerve compression requires surgical intervention.
+When this nerve is compressed, it requires attention from an orthopedic physician who specializes in arm and elbow treatment.
+In some cases, nerve compression requires surgical intervention.

 - Direct blow to the elbow